Abstract

 Patellar reflex

 This is a monosynaptic reflex that evaluates integrity of the L4-L6 spinal cord segment.
 The animal needs to be placed in to lateral recumbency with slight stifle flexion.
 The limb should be held in a neutral position with the examiner’s hand supporting the tested limb.
-The reflex hammer then hits the patellar tendon and extension of the limb should be observed (Fig. 18).
+The reflex hammer then hits the patellar tendon and extension of the limb should be observed (

 Figure 18.
 Patellar reflex is tested by hitting the patellar tendon with the reflex hammer.
 The tested limb is supported by the other arm in a neutral position.